rgr-ro/DeepSpace/README.md

 # DeepSpace
-**A TensorFlow PixToPix based Neural Net which transforms diffused images into fake space photos.**
+**DeepSpace project is a TensorFlow PixToPix based Neural Net which transforms diffused images into fake space photos.**

 The input image is received by the neural network.
 Then the neural network generates the predicted image.
 The Ground Truth image represents the ideal target output.